Pell Grant Lifetime Eligibility Used

 Where can I view my Pell Grant Lifetime Eligibility Used (LEU)?

-The Department of Education keeps track of your LEU by adding together the percentages of your Pell Grant scheduled awards that you received for each award year.
-You can determine how much Pell you have used and what you have remaining at nslds.ed.gov.
+Department of Education keeps track of your LEU by adding together the percentages of your Pell Grant scheduled awards that you received for each aid year.
+You can determine how much Pell you have used and what you have remaining by logging in at https://studentaid.gov/ using your FSA ID credentials.
+After logging in, click on Dashboard, My Aid, View Details, then Grants.

 I have questions about this, who do I contact?

-South Texas College Financial Aid Staff are available to discuss Pell Grant Lifetime Eligibility Used and answer any questions you may have.
+South Texas College's Financial Aid Staff are available to discuss Pell Grant Lifetime Eligibility Used and answer any questions you may have.

 Declining Pell Grant Funds